thecognicode/thecognicode.github.io/_pages/about.md

 ## Selected experience

-I have published a paper in the Molodoy Ucheny (Young Scientist) academic journal, available at moluch.ru.
+I have published a paper [Molodoy Ucheny](https://moluch.ru/archive/565/123930/) in the Molodoy Ucheny (Young Scientist) academic journal, available at moluch.ru.

 ## 📜 Rule-Based Linguistic Analysis with Python